LeadingEDJE/stackmanager/README.md

 stackmanager deploy --parameter LambdaBucket mybucket --parameter LambdaKey mykey ...
 ```

+The `--parameter-use-previous` argument can be supplied multiple times and requires one value (the name of the parameter),
+and is typically used when a previous run has supplied a `--parameter` argument either as an override or for a value
+not included in the configuration.

+> If `--parameter` and `--parameter-use-previous` are specified for the same parameter name, the `--parameter`
+> value will be used.

-_(since 0.7.0)_ Existing ChangeSets, if any, will be listed for the stack and depending upon the `--existing-changes`
+Existing ChangeSets, if any, will be listed for the stack and depending upon the `--existing-changes`
 value (which defaults to `ALLOW`) this may prevent the deployment.
 If set to `FAILED_ONLY` then failed ChangeSets
 will not prevent a new change from being created, but if set to `DISALLOW` any existing ChangeSets will prevent new
 changes.